markusos/markusos.github.io/_posts/2015-02-15-oauth-authentication-in-php.markdown

 Now we just need to get the access token from the current session with ``Session::get('accessToken')`` and append it to the API calls.

-To get the client Id and secret and start building your own app you need register [here!](https://integrate.37signals.com/)
+To get the client Id and secret and start building your own app you need to register [here!](https://integrate.37signals.com/)

-If you want to do OAuth authentification using services from Google, Facebook or some of the other providers already included in the league/oauth2-client library, you can just skip the fist step and use the library provider when implementing the controller code.
+If you want to do OAuth authentification using services from Google, Facebook, or some of the other providers already included in the league/oauth2-client library, you can just skip the first step and use the library provider when implementing the controller code.

-Leave a comment if you found this useful or have any suggestions on how to improve this post.